mco-gh/mco.dev/content/post/puzzles/triangle.md

 - area(covered triangle) = .5 (13 * 5) = .5 * 65 = 32.5

 This tells us something important: the total area of the shapes we're using to cover the background triangle is exactly one-half of a square unit smaller than the red triangle we're trying to cover!
 This difference of one-half of a unit must be the area lost or gained by the bend in the hypotenuse.
-When we go from bending inward to bending outward, we gain two of these one-half units, which is one full unit.
-That one extra unit added when we switch the aggregate hypotenuse from an inner bend to an outer bulge is perfectly compensated for by the interior "missing" square.
+When we go from bending inward to bending outward, we gain two of these one-half units, which is one full unit, which is perfectly compensated for by the interior "missing" square.

 </details>